chand25/Blogging-IT/README.md

 ## Synopsis:
 The motivation behind this project was to merge the benefits of React on the front-end with the benefits of Rails on the back-end.
 This is the result a Blogger site built with React-Rails.
+A blogger can add an article and viewers of article can add commentary to each article.
+There is full CRUD functionality for all articles.
+A commenter can add and delete comments posted to each article.

 ![Screenshot of IndexPage](./index.png "Picture of IndexPage")